Salvoxia/immich-folder-album-creator/README.md

 2. Delete Empty Albums
 Step 1 might leave behind empty albums for a different user.
 The script is capable of removing empty albums at the end of a run to clean up after Offline Asset Removal.

+> [!CAUTION]
-⚠️ It is __not__ possible for the script to distinguish between an album that was left behind empty after Offline Asset Removal and a manually created album with no images added to it!
+> It is __not__ possible for the script to distinguish between an album that was left behind empty after Offline Asset Removal and a manually created album with no images added to it!
 All empty albums of that user will be deleted!

 It is up to you whether you want to use the full capabilities Sync Mode offers, parts of it or none.
 An example for the Immich `docker-compose.yml` stack when using full Sync Mode might look like this: